Chungwin/BreezyRecruitmentAnalytics/README.md

 If your company's recruitment department uses **[Breezy HR](https://breezy.hr)** as application tracking system, this app might enhance your **recruiting analytics** capabilities.

 **This app allows you to:**
-- Store all candidate-data in a SQL database, completely anonymised for as long as you want.
+- Store all candidate-data in a SQL database.
+Candidate names will be anonymized after 180 days.
 - Provide constantly updated  data and timelines about your current vacancies, candidates and every action of the candidate-journey including timestamps.
 - Store data in an optimised structure for more advanced analytics than provided by the Breezy App itself.
 - Error logs in extra file (errors.log)